-I grew up in the Japan of the Minamata scandal, and swordfish was immediately removed from our diet.
+I grew up in the Japan of the Minamata scandal, and swordfish was immediately and firmly removed from our diet by our mother.
 Because of that, even though it is fine today, it remains a very special treat for me.
 Made as above, with a very punchy tomato and red pepper relish, it was an even bigger treat.

 Swordfish is among the meatiest of fish and stands up well to the bold flavors of this spicy relish.
 I served it over bitter greens, but it would also taste great over polenta or wild rice.